 However, despite a measure of immunity that protects governments across America from civil claims, genuine cases of injury due to negligence may still be accepted.
 Talk to a personal injury attorney first before embarking on the protracted claims process.

-Tucson City and Arizona’s State Laws Regarding Government Personal Injury Claims
+City and State Laws Regarding Government Personal Injury Claims

-Claims against cities like Tucson in Arizona are controlled by the state’s Tort Claims Act, which prevents many claims from being accepted except where genuine cases of negligence have been proven to have caused harm.
+Claims against cities are controlled by the state’s Tort Claims Act, which prevents many claims from being accepted except where genuine cases of negligence have been proven to have caused harm.

 A notice of claim must be submitted to the city department or agency that you believe was responsible for your injuries, or the relevant department in the state government.
 This must be done within 180 days of the injury occurring, or the claim will be denied outright.
 It is important to provide sufficient information about the injury and how it happened with the claim and any other supporting evidence such as medical reports and bills.